-- The Town maintained its water and sewer rates.
-The rate was increased three years ago to accommodate the annual debt service payments on the new Wastewater treatment facility and to make up for lost revenues by the Stanley Furniture plant closure. - Tax rates for fiscal year 2019-20 were reduced to 60 cents per \$100 valuation.
-This rate was reduced because collections are on the rise with Graham County performing tax collections and the Town's participation in the NC debt set-off program.
-Property taxes are based on the revaluation by Graham County's property tax appraisals implemented on January 1, 2015. - The Town's efforts to cut costs have increased cash flows.
-The Town also paid off two loans during the past fiscal year and has moved more funds to the NCCMT fund where interest rates have been favorable and interest income has increased. - A new Finance Director replaced the contract CPA bookkeeper two years ago.
-This reduced expenses by approximately \$19,000.
-Employee contracts have also been dissolved by the new Board to keep costs down and reduce liability.
-The Board and the Finance Director have received training from the local government commission to improve skills regarding governmental operations. - To assist with internal control the Board voted to have an Alderman review the bank reconciliations.
+- COVID-19 has affected the Water & Sewer Fund's revenue.
+The Town resumed the normal procedures for collections and late fees on August 17, 2020.
+The Town added an online payment option in July, 2020 which has given customers a safe option of payment during this COVID-19 issue. - The Town maintained its water and sewer rates.
+The rate was increased four years ago to accommodate the annual debt service payments on the new Wastewater treatment facility and to make up for lost revenues by the Stanley Furniture plant closure. - Tax rates for fiscal year 2021-22 will remain at 60 cents per \$100 valuation.
+This rate was reduced in fiscal year 2019-20 because collections were on the rise with Graham County performing tax collections and the Town's participation in the NC debt set-off program.
+Property taxes are based on the revaluation by Graham County's property tax appraisals implemented on January 1, 2019.
+The next revaluation is set for the year 2023. - To assist with internal control the Board voted to have an Alderman review the bank reconciliations.